How to Book

 We recommend you carry a drink (preferably water) and sun-protection.

 You should ensure that you have food and drink appropriate for the length of the walk.
-Picnic stops are indicated where needed, and you will need to provide your own lunch.
+The walk descriptions indicated where a packed lunch is needed (you can search the Walks page for packed lunch to find them), and you will need to provide your own lunch.
+Many walks have picnic stops well away from any shops or cafés.

 Well-behaved, well-socialised dogs are welcome on those walks indicated.
 Dogs must be on short, controlled leads throughout the walk (with the exception of the Whiteford dog walk on which dogs may be let off their leads only when the walk leader says so).
 Maximum of 2 dogs per person.
 Owners must carry ‘poop’ bags and use when required.
 Be aware that we walk near farm animals and wildlife.
 Some dog-friendly walks will include stiles.
 Assistance dogs are welcome on all walks.